 Nature's Beautiful Order is an eighteen lesson course which includes the text, student guide, and teacher guide.
 No additional books or supplies are needed.
 The curriculum retails for $45.00.

 Memoria Press carries a full line of curriculum for your classical education including their extensive award winning Latin curriculum.
 There is also another middle school science course The Book of Trees for your nature lover.
+We have been working through this course over the last several weeks with my 11 year old who will be a 6th grader this fall.

 Our Thoughts on Nature's Beautiful Order